isaacg1/isaacg1.github.io/_posts/2024-03-26-trans-brainworms.md

-In this post I'm gong to explore some common brainworms, both ones that I've told myself, and one's I've seen in other people.
+In this post I'm gong to explore some common brainworms, both ones that I've told myself, and ones I've seen in other people.
 I'll explore why we tell ourselves them, and why they're not true.
 I'll mark ones that I've had in my head with a ✨.